Station 19: Casting

 On July 26, 2017, Jaina Lee Ortiz was cast as the female lead, Andrea "Andy" Herrera.
-In September 2017, it was announced that Jason George, who has played Dr. Ben Warren since season 6 of Grey's Anatomy, would be leaving the series to join the spin-off as a series regular.
+In September 2017, it was announced that Jason George, who had played Dr. Ben Warren since Season 6 of Grey's Anatomy, would be leaving the series to join the spin-off as a series regular.
 On October 6, 2017, Grey Damon was cast as Lieutenant Jack Gibson, Jay Hayden as Travis Montgomery, Okieriete Onaodowan as Dean Miller, Danielle Savre as Maya Bishop, and Barrett Doss as Victoria "Vic" Hughes.
-They were shortly followed by Miguel Sandoval as Captain Pruitt Herrera, and Alberto Frezza as police officer, Ryan Tanner.
+They were shortly followed by Miguel Sandoval as Captain Pruitt Herrera, and Alberto Frezza as police officer Ryan Tanner.

+For Season 2, Boris Kodjoe was cast in a recurring role as Robert Sullivan in July 2018, and was later promoted to a series regular.
+Frezza made his final appearance in Season 3.
+Also, Stefania Spampinato began appearing as Dr. Carina DeLuca, and Pat Healy began appearing as Michael Dixon.
+In July 2020, Spampinato was promoted to series regular.
+Sandoval made his final appearance in Season 4.
+Carlos Miranda began appearing as Theo Ruiz in the fourth season and became a series regular in Season 5.
+Onaodowan left partway through the fifth season after requesting to depart.
+In the same season, Josh Randall and Merle Dandridge began recurring as Sean Beckett and Natasha Ross, respectively, and both actors, along with Healy, became series regulars in Season 6.

 Filming

-Filming for the first season began on October 18, 2017, and concluded on April 2, 2018.
-Filming for the series takes place primarily in Los Angeles; additional filming for the series takes place in Seattle.
-The station in Station 19 is based on Seattle's Station 20, located in its Queen Anne neighborhood.
+Filming for Season 1 began on October 18, 2017, and concluded on April 2, 2018.
+Filming for the series primarily takes place in Los Angeles, with additional filming in Seattle.
+The fire station in Station 19 is based on Seattle Fire Station 20, located in the Queen Anne neighborhood of Seattle.

 Release

 Broadcast

+In the United States, Station 19 began airing on March 22, 2018, in the Thursday 9:00 PM ET timeslot on ABC, following the parent series Grey's Anatomy.
+Starting with Season 3, Station 19 moved to the Thursday 8:00 PM ET timeslot.
+After the COVID-19 pandemic truncated production of Grey's Anatomy, Station 19 was temporarily moved to Thursdays at 9:00 PM for the final four episodes of the season.
+Station 19 resumed its 8:00 PM ET timeslot at the beginning of Season 4.

-Station 19 began airing on March 22, 2018, on ABC in the United States.
-CTV acquired the broadcast rights for Canada.
+Outside the United States, CTV acquired the broadcast rights for Canada.
 Sky Living acquired the rights to air the series in the UK and Ireland.
-With the show later moving to Disney+, full seasons are available in Canada following their release on the CTV network.
+The show later moved to Disney+, where full seasons are available in Canada following their release on the CTV network.